Aetiranos/easy-query/README.md

 ###Contributing

-Anyone who is interested in contributing and building this project up, is encouraged to do so!
-The more, the merrier!
+Anyone who is interested in contributing and building this project up, you're encouraged to do so!
+Collaboration is welcome!

 If you find any bugs or issues with the source code, be sure to submit an issue or submit a pull request with a fix.

 If you have a feature request, submit an issue ticket (particularly if this is a major request).

 For smaller requests, feel free to submit a pull request with the requested feature code.